Tooth stains that don’t bleach

 Dr. Fondriest offers dentist supervised at home whitening at our Chicago practice.
 This teeth whitening treatment can effectively brighten your smile and is much safer than over the counter bleaching products.
 Some store bought brands can be too harsh and abrasive for the enamel.
 Many whitening toothpastes are filled with abrasives.

-In office bleaching, which brightens teeth in as little as 45 minutes, actually works by dehydrating the teeth.
+In office whitening gels, which brightens teeth in as little as 45 minutes, actually works by dehydrating the teeth.
 The results are short-lived, and bleaching trays must be used to fully eliminate staining.
 Furthermore, in office whitening can actually irritate the gum tissue and the tooth pulp.
 For these reasons, he only offers at home whitening with Nite White Excel 3 from Discus Dental.

 Sometimes the enamel has been lost due to erosion.
 If this is the case, the teeth will not bleach.